Skip to main content

 Kenneth Walker III Note

-Kenneth Walker III photo 10.
-Kenneth Walker III SEA
+Kenneth Walker III photo 13.
+Kenneth Walker III SEA (at LAR)

 Walker continues to hum along as a dependable RB2 in fantasy (RB20 last season) despite dealing with a myriad of injuries in 2023.
 Walker worked through a bruised shoulder, a strained oblique, a chest issue, and a tender calf last season.
 This didn't stop him from averaging 17.3 touches and 82 total yards in the 14 games that he played at least 41% of the snaps.
 Walker remains one of the best pure rushers in the game while sitting at fourth in missed tackles forced per attempt and 26th in explosive run rate last season (minimum 50 carries per Fantasy Points Data).
-Zach Charbonnet will continue to be a weekly worry as he siphons off red zone and pass game work, but Walker should still lead the backfield in touches this year.
+Walker could be a three-down back in 2024.
+If that happens he could log the first RB1 finish in fantasy of his career.

 Rachaad White Note

 Rachaad White was Leonard Fournette 2.0 for Tampa Bay last season.
 An inefficient rusher whose pass game role and every down snap share vaults them to RB1 land.
 Last year, White was the RB10 in fantasy, ranking fourth in snap share, seventh in opportunity share, and fourth in weighted opportunities.
 He also ranked top-ten in carries (second), targets (ninth), and red zone touches (ninth).
 White didn't do nearly as much with that volume as we'd hoped.
 Among 49 qualifying backs, White ranked 42nd in missed tackles forced per attempt, 40th in explosive run rate, and 45th in yards after contact per attempt (per Fantasy Points Data).
 While he was eighth in overall target volume among running backs, he was only 43rd in targets per route run and 18th in yards per route run.
-White could easily roll back into 2024 as the Bucs do it all back, but don't be surprised if the team drafts a running back to help him shoulder the load.
+White could easily roll back into 2024 as the Bucs do it all back, but don't be surprised if Bucky Irving helps him shoulder the load.

 David Montgomery Note